-The 2014 Commission Benchmarking Report20 reflected on progress in the roll-out of smart metering across the EU and found a mixed picture (see Figure 5).
-Three Member States were advanced in their roll-out plans (Finland, Italy, Sweden), installing close to 45 million meters.
-Another thirteen Member States declared their intention to proceed with large-scale roll-out of smart meters by 2020, although they are at different stages of the process.
+&lt;sup>24 Benchmarking smart metering deployment in the EU-27 with a focus on electricity, COM(2014) 356 final, http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52014DC0356&from=EN roll-out of smart meters by 2020, although they are at different stages of the process.
 In seven Member States, the cost-benefit analyses (CBA) proved negative or inconclusive (Belgium, Czech Republic, Germany, Latvia, Lithuania, Portugal, Slovakia).
 In Germany, Latvia and Slovakia, smart metering was found to be economically justified only for particular groups of customers.
 These countries now expect to roll out smart meters to around 23% of household consumers.
 Four Member States (Bulgaria, Cyprus, Hungary, Slovenia) did not produce CBAs or rollout plans at all.
 Although enthusiasm for smart electricity metering is not uniform across the EU, a majority of Member States still intend to proceed with large-scale deployment by 2020.

-Based on the national CBAs, the estimated cost of installing smart electricity meters was identified to vary widely between different Member States, from $\notin 77$ to $\notin 776$ per customer.
+Based on the national CBAs, the estimated cost of installing smart electricity meters was identified to vary widely between different Member States, from $\xi$ 77 to $\xi$ 776 per customer.
 The Commission's benchmarking report expects that smart metering will lead to substantial cost savings in the longer run: the average consumer can reduce their energy costs by around 3%, while some types of consumers could reduce them by up to 10%.
 Evidence from Member States that have extensively deployed smart metering in the EU would suggest savings are likely to be more modest.
 Finland found the average savings to be only 1-2%, while Sweden gave a range of 1-3%.
 Other CBAs conducted by Member States predicted energy savings to be insignificant or as low as 1% per customer.
 Therefore some stakeholders argue that smart meters should only be installed for consumers with high energy usage, reducing the costs of deployment while keeping the average savings higher.
-The Commission argues that the extent of energy saving can depend heavily on the functionality of smart meters: those with broad functionality cost more in the short term but yield greater savings in the longer run.
-This is because they are able to provide a wider range of information to customers, which is more frequently updated and more easily accessible, thereby facilitating demand side response21.
+The Commission argues that smart meters with broad functionality are able to provide a wider range of information to customers, which is more frequently updated and more easily accessible, thereby facilitating demand side response.

-According to the estimates in this report20, the roll-out commitments amount to an investment of around €45 billion for the installation by 2020 of close to 200 million smart meters for electricity (representing approximately 72% of all European consumers) and 45 million meters (around 40% of consumers) for gas.
+According to the estimates in this report, the roll-out commitments amount to an investment of around €45 billion for the installation by 2020 of close to 200 million smart meters for electricity (representing approximately 72% of all European consumers) and 45 million meters (around 40% of consumers) for gas.